Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 Full Description

-At the Yukon River, we pause for views, restrooms, and a chance to buy a hot meal at Yukon River Camp or enjoy your own food.
-The river is a major Interior waterway used for travel, freight, and subsistence, and it offers a clear sense of how people move through this part of Alaska.
-Continuing north, the road climbs into higher country with broader views; depending on conditions, we make one or two short scenic stops in areas such as Finger Mountain or nearby ridges to step out and look over the surrounding tundra and river systems.
+Continuing north, the road climbs into higher country toward tundra with broader views; depending on conditions, we'll make a few short stops in areas such as Finger Mountain or nearby ridges to step out and look over the surrounding tundra and river systems.

 Wildlife is always a possibility on this route.
 The forest and river corridors can hold moose, foxes, snowshoe hares, and a wide variety of birds.
 Nothing is guaranteed, but the highway passes through active habitat the entire way.

 Throughout the day, your guide keeps the focus on what you’re seeing out the window and at each stop—how the forest and permafrost work, how the pipeline and road were built, and what daily life looks like in Alaska’s Interior.
-Snacks, water, and hot drinks are provided, and our all-wheel-drive touring van is fully winter-equipped for northern conditions.
-Tours are capped at seven guests to keep the experience comfortable, conversational, and focused on the landscape rather than the crowd.
+Snacks, water, and hot drinks are provided, and our all-wheel-drive touring van is fully winter-equipped for arctic conditions.
+Tours are capped at six guests to keep the experience comfortable, conversational, and focused on the landscape rather than the crowd.

 What to Expect